 Lack of direction and planning

-Another common challenge faced by businesses is lack of direction and planning.
+Another common challenge faced by businesses is a lack of direction and planning.
 This comes from not having a detailed business plan or process in place.
 It’s easy to get excited about starting a business that you overlook having a proper business plan in place.
 Having a plan and process in place keeps you organized and focused.
 You are more aligned and in tune with your business goals and mission.

 How to overcome: Have a business plan in place.
 This is a crafted document that outlines every detail of your business.
-Carefully outline the purpose of your business, your audience, goals and financial plan of your business.
+Carefully outline the purpose of your business, your audience, goals, and financial plan of your business.

 Keeping up with industry changes and trends